 Keith has always loved spending time in the mountains.
 Prior to joining Crescent Spur in 2005, he had extensive experience in mechanized and ski-tour guiding.
 Keith is an ACMG Ski Guide, and a professional member of the Canadian Avalanche Association.
 When he’s not helping guests make the most of the mountain terrain, he works as a journeyman carpenter.
 Keith also enjoys flying airplanes—and dodging wild owls.

-Steve is a Mountain Safety Specialist for Jasper National Park, and past President of the Canadian Avalanche Association.
-He is a fully certified Mountain Guide and has been in charge of public safety for the park since 2008, winning awards for rescue work.
-He received his B.SC. in Geography and Environmental Science from Trent University in 1985.
-Steve lives in Jasper with his wife Ange and their 3 kids.
-He spends a few weeks a season ‘guest guiding’ for the Spur, and in the evenings can be found entertaining the guests with his fantastic guitar playing and rich baritone.!
+Steve dedicated most of his career with Parks Canada as a Mountain Safety Specialist in Jasper National Park, winning awards for rescue work.
+He is a fully certified Mountain Guide and is a past President of the Canadian Avalanche Association.
+He received his B.SC. in Geography and Environmental Science from Trent University in Ontario.
+Steve lives a rich life in Jasper with his wife Ange and has 3 adult kids.
+He spends a few weeks a season ‘celebrity guiding’ for the Spur, and in the evenings can be found entertaining the guests with his fantastic guitar playing and rich baritone!